How To Have The Best Vacation Of Your Life On The Black Sea

 For example, the mayor of Balgarevo himself greeted us and toured us around the local distillery.
 Then we met a family who grows some of the tastiest tomatoes you’ll ever try.
 What more do you need to make new friends?
 Fiery rakia plus delectable salads is the best recipe, trust me!

 Our evening was filled with authentic Bulgarian folk songs and dances from the Dobrudzha region, perfectly performed by the lovely ladies from Balgarevo and accompanied live by their skilled accordion player.

 Some of the tastiest Bulgarian dishes are served at the eateries around the Black Sea coast.

-The fiery rakia you’ll try at the seaside is distilled from figs or vine grapes.
-It tastes smoothly and fruity and caresses your palate like nothing you’ve tasted before.
+The fiery rakia you’ll try at the seaside is distilled from figs or wine grapes.
+It tastes smooth and fruity and caresses your palate like nothing you’ve tasted before.